KhronosGroup/glTF/extensions/README.md

     }
 }
 ```
 This enables glTF models to contain application-specific properties without creating a full glTF extension.
-This may be preferred for niche use cases.
+This may be preferred for niche use cases where an extension would not be widely adopted.